samjulien/blog/_posts/2018-08-12-auth0-architecture-running-in-multiple-cloud-providers-and-regions.markdown

 - Writing better automation: we revamped our automation, completely embracing infrastructure as code using TerraForm and SaltStack to provision new Auth0 environments (and also to replace existing ones).
 This allowed us to grow from partially automated environments doing ~300 logins per second to fully automated environments doing more than ~3.4 thousand logins per second; using the new tooling makes it easier to scale up (and down, whenever it makes sense).
 The level of automation we achieved is not perfect but is allowing us to grow to new regions and create new environments in a much more convenient way.

-* Writing better playbooks: with more time and focus, we saw that besides automation we also needed better playbooks in order to understand, manage, and respond to incidents related to our ever-growing mesh of services.
-This vastly improved scalability and reliability, besides allowing us to onboard new employees faster.
+- Writing better playbooks: with more time and focus, we saw that besides automation we also needed better playbooks in order to understand, manage, and respond to incidents related to our ever-growing mesh of services.
+This vastly improved scalability and reliability while also allowing us to onboard new employees faster.

+{% include tweet_quote.html quote_text="Writing better automation let us grow from partially automated environments doing ~300 logins per second to fully automated environments doing more than ~3.4 thousand logins per second" %}

 Let's take a look at our US environment architecture, for instance.
 We have this general structure: